mjoe/docker-alias/README.md

 curl -sSL https://raw.github.com/mjoe/docker-alias/master/install.sh | sh
 ```

+### Details
+- clone git repo to current working directory or `DA_HOME`
+- add an entry for the profile rc files mentioned above
+- source the bash rc profile
+- update docker-alias with command `daup`

+### Optional

 The git repo will be cloned in the current working directory.
 You can choose an other location by exporting an env variable `DA_HOME` before the install script is executed.

 ```bash